Zimperium/zscan-plugin-gitlab/README.md

 ## Prerequisites

 1. Zimperium [MAPS](https://www.zimperium.com/mobile-app-protection/) license that includes zScan functionality.
-2. API credentials with permissions to upload binaries
-3. A valid application binary (.ipa, .apk, etc.), either built by the current pipeline or otherwise accessible by the script.
+2. A valid application binary (.ipa, .apk, etc.), either built by the current pipeline or otherwise accessible by the script.
+3. API credentials with permissions to upload binaries.
+In your console, head over to the Authorizations tab in the Account Management section and generate a new API key.
+At a minimum, the following permissions are required:

+- Common Section: Teams - Manage
+- zScan Section: zScan Apps - Manage, zScan Assessments - View, zScan Builds - Upload

 ## Parameters